microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-recurrence-overview.md

 ### Get the new task in the series (2nd occurrence)

-The following example request and response demonstrate retrieving the new task in the series, whose ID was discovered from the **nextInSeriesTaskId** in the previous response.
+The following example request and response show how to retrieve the new task in the series, ID for which was discovered from the **nextInSeriesTaskId** in the previous response.

 #### Request